The original Putney Bridge

 There was already a ferry from Fulham to Putney by Norman times.
 It was occasionally a dangerous crossing over the tidal river, such as the time one night in 1633 that a boat capsized when it was transporting some staff of Archbishop Laud.
 Robert Walpole is said to have once been kept waiting on his way from Richmond to Westminster for an important parliamentary debate.
 When a new proposal was put forward for a privately-funded toll bridge in 1725, during the reign of George II, it therefore gained the minister’s backing and an Act was passed the following year.
-A condition was that the proprietors paid compensation to the Bishop, as well as the Duchess of Marlborough (Lord of the Manor of Wimbledon on the south bank) for their loss of ferry income.
+A condition was that the proprietors paid compensation to the Bishop, as well as the Duchess of Marlborough (Lord of the Manor of Wimbledon on the south bank), for their loss of ferry income.
 Furthermore, they and their staff had the privilege of crossing the bridge for free, which led to abuse by those claiming such a right.
-The sum of sixty-two pounds was also to be divided annually between the widows and children of the watermen of Fulham and Putney.
-The bridge company sold thirty shares in the venture at one thousand pounds each.
-They then purchased the ferry for the large amount of eight thousand pounds.
+The sum of £62 was also to be divided annually between the widows and children of the watermen of Fulham and Putney.
+The bridge company sold thirty shares in the venture at £1,000 each.
+They then purchased the ferry for the large amount of £8,000.

-The bridge was built entirely of wood, seven hundred and eighty-six feet long and twenty-four feet wide.
-It had twenty-six spans of various widths, supported on piers that were v-shaped, providing triangular platforms at road level in which pedestrians could take shelter from passing carriages and wagons.
-The cost was slightly under nine and a half thousand pounds.
+The bridge was built entirely of wood, 786 feet long and 24 feet wide.
+It had 26 spans of various widths, supported on piers that were v-shaped, providing triangular platforms at road level in which pedestrians could take shelter from passing carriages and wagons.
+The cost was slightly under £9,500.
 It was built in line with Fulham High Street but as that was not directly in line with Putney High Street a curve was created in the bridge on the Putney side in front of the church so it did not have to cross the river at an angle.
 A large toll gate-house stood across the passage-way on the Fulham side, which also acted as the bridge company’s office, with a smaller red-brick toll-house on the Putney side.
-Two toll-collecters were stationed at each end, dressed in dark blue gowns and hats, carrying staves with a metal head.
+Two toll-collectors were stationed at each end, dressed in dark blue gowns and hats, carrying staves with a metal head.
 If anyone passed on either side without paying their fee a bell was rung to warn the toll-house on the far side.
 It was originally illuminated by oil lamps, which were replaced by gas lamps in 1845.

 After the bridge opened there was an increase in traffic passing from one bank to the other, particularly from stage coaches, successfully bringing in tolls for the company.
 However much of the income was required to maintain the wooden structure, which was regularly hit by barges passing underneath, as well as occasional damage from ice floating downstream in winter.